 The system uses BMV photos as a comparison for facial recognition software.

 Some have argued the federal government has used BMV photos without the consent of the individuals.
 Yost dismisses such arguments, stating driver’s license photos are used to identify an individual and to say they should not be used for such a thing is nonsense.

 If you really want to get into it though, all you have to do is figure out who owns the photograph’s copywrite.
 Typically, the individual taking the picture is the owner, in this case it would be the BMV employee who works for the State, therefore it could be argued the State owns the rights to the image and can do what they want with it.
 The driver doesn’t own the rights to the picture, despite paying for the license, because there is nothing in the contract that transfers rights of the image used on the license to them.

 You could also argue that same contract that results in you getting your driver’s license also does not include you giving the State the rights to use your image or likeness, but that’s also why you don’t often see the State putting driver’s license photos on billboards or online.

 Finally, you could also look at the privacy argument through the lens of mug shots and the prevalence of posting them online for the public to peruse.
 Taken long before a person is convicted or acquitted of a crime, they are often found online for people to ogle at, especially if you were photographed in a state that is less than presentable.

 A final note, the facial recognition system will still be accessible by law enforcement at the State, Local and federal level even after direct access to it is terminated.
-Yost says that process could take a few days and expects it to be fully concluded by next Monday or Tuesday.Grab the FREE WDTN News App for iPhone or Android.
+Yost says that process could take a few days and expects it to be fully concluded by next Monday or Tuesday.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.